About the Species

 The vaquita is a shy member of the porpoise family.
 Vaquitas are the most endangered of the world’s marine mammals.
-Less than 30 vaquitas remain in the wild, and entanglement in gillnets is driving the species toward extinction.
+Less than 20 vaquitas remain in the wild, and entanglement in illegal gillnets is driving the species toward extinction.

 Vaquitas have the smallest range of any whale, dolphin, or porpoise.
 They only live in the northern part of the Gulf of California, an area that is rich in fish and shrimp.
 Fishing is thus a major source of income for the people there, who almost exclusively use gillnets, but vaquitas can also become accidentally wrapped in the nets and drown.

 Scientists agree that for vaquitas to survive in the wild, gillnet fishing must end within vaquita habitat.
-Mexico is responding to this crisis and breaking new ground in conservation activities.
 The Mexican government has worked with scientists, nongovernmental agencies, and foundations to ban most gillnets.
 Unfortunately, their actions did not stop the population decline.
 In April 2015, President Peña Nieto traveled to San Felipe, one of the main fishing towns off the Gulf of California, to announce a 2-year emergency gillnet ban throughout vaquita habitat.
 The President also announced that the government would pay fishermen for their loss of income.
 In September 2015, the Mexican government conducted a survey of the vaquita population using both ship-based monitoring and sound-based detectors throughout vaquita habitat.

 In July 2017, a federal agreement permanently banned all gillnets except those used for fishing two species: curvina and sierra.
-The effect of this ban on the decline of vaquitas remains to be seen.
+But the illegal use of gillnets continues.

 ESA Endangered - Foreign